 related to budget policies.

-4. Review all matters relating to university planning and budgets, and expenditures
+4. Review all matters, including policies and assumptions, relating to university planning,budgets, and expenditures This should include consideration of faculty compensation,

-including budget policies and assumptions, for example, faculty compensation and

-budget allocation/recission decisions.
+budget allocation/recission decisions, facilities planning, campus wide accreditation organization, and strategic planning.

-5. Make recommendations to the Faculty Senate and to the Administration in matters

-related to university planning and budgets, as needed.
+5. Develop faculty planning and budget priorities and make recommendations to the Faculty Senate,Administration, and other appropriate constituencies and organizations , as needed.

-6. Develop faculty priorities related to Mill Levy expenditures and
+6.